When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Antidepressants and antipsychotics can impact fertility for both men and women, but consult a doctor before changing medications.
+• Mental health matters: Antidepressants can impact fertility for both men and women, but never stop taking them without a doctor’s supervision.

 How Does Medicine Affect My Fertility?